IdaniaS/Election_Results/README.md

 # PyPoll_Challenge
 ## Overview of Election Audit
 Tom and Seth are ready to begin an election audit.
 It is important to go over the tasks with Tom and discuss the information needed by the Colorado Board of Elections.
-To calculate statistics and print the results to the terminal as well as a text file.
+Calculate statistics and print the results to the terminal as well as a text file.
 ### Deliver the following information to the election committee
 - Total number of votes cast
 - A complete list of candidates who recieved votes